 Spend some time with a vegan and you may be surprised to learn a vegan's diet is not just the standard diet minus animal products.
 There are several kinds of foods which have gained recognition as vegan staples.

 Tempeh ("tem-pea" or "tem-pay") is like tofu, but fermented and pressed to be thick and savory.
 An easy way to prepare tempeh is to fry or grill with blended seasonings meant for grilling.
 Check your ingredients, of course, but surprsingly many are vegan.

 Tofu is a solid food made from pressed soybean curd.
-It's one of the most unusual vegan staples in that it can be used to make a breakfast dish like scrambled tofu, a dinner dish like pan fried tofu, or even a chocolate mousse dessert
+It's one of the most unusual vegan staples in that it can be used to make a breakfast dish like scrambled tofu, a dinner dish like Sriracha peanut butter fried tofu, or even a chocolate mousse dessert

 Tofu gets a bad wrap in popular culture as a tasteless food, but tofu isn't meant to be a flavor agent.
 It works best at soaking up flavors and giving them a texture and consistency.